merecoin/merecoin/README.md

 I make it to show you, what I'm talking about (-:

-You can mine your merecoins with this client-programm.
+You can mine your merecoins with this client-program.

 Before you start the mining merecoins, you must be compile source code (see doc/readme-qt.rst), or just download Windows32-client from https://github.com/merecoin/merecoin/releases